1587/speaking-exam/00-part5.md

 Not to resolve it, will slow down the progress of the project. we may not meet the deadline,  the project will fail.

-I have led many projects, every successfull project has disagreement, i just resolved them as quickly as possible.

 Project members must have the same goals. cooperation is the key to success.
 We can resolve any disagreement through communication.

+I have led many projects, every successfull project has disagreement, i just resolved them as quickly as possible.

+for example, in our company, we discuss disagreements through weekly meeting.
+Make sure everyone is on the same page, our projects are all successful.

 That's  why I think disagreements must be resolved.
 ```